|Home||Advice Clinics||Landlord-Tenant Help||Family Law Help||Tacoma-Pierce County Bar Foundation||Volunteer

 Interpreter Services Available! -- If you are low-income, have a civil legal issue, and need an interpreter for a clinic appointment or an attorney referral, please call us.
 We can make an appointment for you using Ethnic Bridge and will provide a free interpreter for you.
 Services available include most languages and ASL interpreters.
 Call VLS at (253) 572-5134 for more information or to make an appointment.

 Lawhelp Center -- Please see the current schedule on our home page; the schedule may change weekly.
-The Lawhelp Center provides first-come/first-served walk-in assistance for family law issues at the Pierce County Law Library, 930 Tacoma Ave.
-S. (1st floor of the County-City Building or at 621 Tacoma Ave S, Suite 303.).
+The Lawhelp Center provides first-come/first-served walk-in assistance for family law and tenants' rights issues at the Pierce County Law Library, 930 Tacoma Ave.
+S. (1st floor of the County-City Building or at 621 Tacoma Ave S, Suite 303).
 Legal advice, intake and limited legal services are available to people who meet low-income eligibility standards.
 Please note that the volunteers at the Lawhelp Center may be able to review paperwork you have completed but cannot fill out forms for you.
 If you need assistance filling out family law forms, call (253) 798-3627 at 8 a.m.
 M-F to make an appointment with the Family Law Facilitators (there is a charge for each appointment but no income eligibility requirement).

 Neighborhood Legal Clinic -- First three Mondays of each month, 6-8 p.m., Pierce County Law Library, 930 Tacoma Ave.
 S. (1st floor of the County-City Building).
 The Neighborhood Legal Clinic is now by appointment only, for low-income clients only.
 Please call the Volunteer Legal Services office at 572-5134 to make an appointment.
 All areas of civil law are accepted.
 THANK YOU to Gordon Thomas Honeywell for sponsoring and staffing one evening each month of the Neighborhood Legal Clinic.